 Have you ever noticed how some people seamlessly lose weight and keep it off?
 Genetics play a key role, and so do the diet and lifestyle habits you practice.
 Dr. D’Adamo’s research focuses on the four blood-types and their susceptibility to certain diseases.
 He employed genetic research to find which foods to eat and which to avoid, as well as what type of exercise best accommodates each blood type.
 Today, models like Miranda Kerr and Candace Swanepoel are still endorsing the diet and swear by its efficacy to promote health and vitality.

 Dr. D’Adamo employed genetic research to find which foods to eat and which to avoid, as well as what type of exercise best accommodates each blood type.

 Justin Gelband, who trains the top supermodels in the world, also swears by the blood type diet: "I got a lot of flack for it on their message board, but I feel like saying to these people, ‘How do you know that it doesn’t work until you try it?'"
 It's worth a try because his clients (like Irina Shayk and Sara Sampaio) look amazing.

 "They feel better, their skin looks better, they have better digestion and their metabolism gets quicker.
 The thing that I like about this (Eat Right 4 Your Type®) is that there is no diet, it just says – these are the foods that are good for you and work with your body.
 It’s teaching you to eat properly,” Justin says.

-Type Os are unique in the fact that they contain two opposing blood types—one against blood type A and the other against type B. This opposition protected the type O’s ancestors from common diseases found in other blood types.
+Type Os are unique in that they contain two opposing blood types — one against blood type A and the other against type B. This opposition protected the Type O’s ancestors from common diseases found in other blood types.
 Type Os have more stomach acid and can digest fat and protein very efficiently.
-The downside of being a Type O is that they are more susceptible to ulcers, thyroid disorders, and the autoimmune “fight or flight” response.
+The downside of being a Type O is that they're more susceptible to ulcers, thyroid disorders, and the autoimmune “fight or flight” response.
 They also convert simple carbohydrates to fat and triglycerides easier than the other blood types.